Party Politics and the Future of Puerto Rico

 The 2016 General Elections

-This dramatic transition of power was made possible by Puerto Rico’s unique electoral system.
+This dramatic political party transition of power was made possible by Puerto Rico’s unique electoral system.
 According to the Puerto Rico Constitution, the island is split into 8 Senatorial Districts and 40 House Districts of approximately equal population.
 Additionally, both Chambers of the Legislative Assembly have 11 members who are elected At-Large.
 All 27 Senate seats and 51 House seats are up for election every four years coinciding with the end of a four-year Legislative Session.
 For the members who directly represent districts, all political parties receive equal opportunity to select one candidate per House District and two candidates per Senatorial District during the primaries.
 For the At-Large seats, Puerto Rico’s two main parties (PPD and PNP) receive special treatment in their primaries and can each select up to 6 candidates for the 11 At-Large seats.
 Puerto Ricans can choose to vote for any candidates they wish in any combination of political affiliation on their district ballot; however, they can only vote for one Senate At-Large candidate and one House At-Large candidate.
 The At-Large candidates are selected in a first-past-the-post popular vote with the leading 11 candidates each winning a seat.
 As a result of this representative framework and in light of Puerto Rico’s economic crisis, the 2016 General Election became a public referendum on the major parties’ political agendas.
 The following grids represent the impact of the election results on the Legislative Assembly’s potential partisan split:

 Senate Partisan Split (According to Elections Results)*